-- Ask participants the following questions: - Have you seen someone who has difficulty hearing or has no hearing at all? - How does the community treat people who have trouble hearing or have no hearing at all? - How do you explain this? - After the participants provide answers, provide the following description:
+- Tell participants, "Now we are going to discuss a disability called 'hearing loss or deafness." - Ask, "Have you seen someone who has difficulty hearing or has no hearing at all?" - Ask, "How does the community treat people who have difficulty hearing or no hearing at all?" - Then ask, "How would you describe hearing loss or deafness?" - Get a few participants to answer. - After they provide answers, share this description: